duality-solutions/Dynamic/README.md

 Berkeley DB
 -----------
-It is recommended to use Berkeley DB 4.8.
+It is recommended to use Berkeley DB 4.8 and is included above in the #Dependency Build Instructions: Ubuntu & Debian section.

 If you have to build it yourself:

 ```bash
 DYNAMIC_ROOT=$(pwd)